 Doctors often refer to ECMO as a “bridge” therapy because it helps a patient move through a crisis.
 It provides support until the patient is strong enough for the next stage of treatment, which could be:

-The ECMO team at Allegheny General Hospital (AGH) is led by Robert Moraca, MD.
+The ECMO team at Allegheny General Hospital (AGH) is led by Michael Collins, MD.
 All ECMO patients receive 24/7 medical attention from a team of trained, experienced heart, lung, and critical care specialists.
-During 10 years of improving ECMO therapy, we are now able to use ECMO at a patient's bedside, where it is quicker and safer.
+Through 10 years of improving ECMO therapy, we are now able to use ECMO at a patient’s bedside, where it is quicker and safer.

 Patients on ECMO:

-If you have a loved one on ECMO, check with the nurse to make sure it is safe to touch and talk to them.
+If you have a loved one on ECMO, check with the nurse to make sure it’s safe to touch and talk to them.
 Your loved one will be removed from ECMO as soon as it is safe to do so.